-Coordination between these four programs will involve establishing forums for exchange of opinions as needed and looking for opportunities for coordinated collaborations such as joint research.
+Coordination between these four programs will provide forums for the exchange of opinions on an ongoing basis, and promote opportunities for organic collaborations such as joint researches and creating lifelong friendships through research.
 In terms of coordination outside of these four programs, under the leadership of the Program Supervisor (PS), joint symposia and workshops will be proposed and organized, including at research seminars, meetings, and academic conferences in Japan and overseas, and support will be provided for partnerships with overseas research institutions and organizations, as well as initiatives to promote the spread of new research areas originating in Japan such as proposals for special editions in international scientific journals etc. on this research theme.